 The Proposed Rules significantly impact AMG members, including many that provide asset management services to Canadian clients on a cross-border basis.
 This is particularly the case given that the Proposed Rules do not include equivalents of the international sub-adviser exemption found in section 8.26.1 of NI 31-103 (the "International Sub-Adviser Exemption") and the international adviser exemption found in section 8.26 of NI 31-103 (the "International Adviser Exemption").
 It is critical to our members that the Proposed Rules include exemptions mirroring the International Sub-Adviser Exemption and the International Adviser Exemption.
-Failing to include these exemptions in the Proposed Rules may limit the participation of foreign firms in the Canadian market place and therefore ultimately decrease choice and increase costs for Canadian market participants.
+Failing to include these exemptions in the Proposed Rules may limit the participation of foreign firms in the Canadian marketplace and therefore ultimately decrease choice and increase costs for Canadian market participants.

 Given this and our below comments on the Proposed Rules, including the fact that the relevant Appendices for the exemptions available to foreign derivatives advisers under the Proposed Rules have not been made available to the public, a third round of consultation and comments on the Business Conduct Rule is necessary, as well as further consultation and comments on the Registration Rule to ensure a meaningful opportunity for comment.
 The transition periods for the Proposed Rules should sufficiently and fairly reflect these factors.
 Given that the majority of AMG members or their affiliates are non-Canadian firms, it is imperative that the Proposed Rules identify the jurisdictions that will provide a partial or full exemption in order to give market participants a sufficient opportunity to provide meaningful comments on the proposed exemptions.
 Because the Proposed Rules do not contain this material information, foreign firms are in a state of uncertainty as to whether they will receive, full, partial or no exemptions from the registration requirements.
-Without this critical information, foreign firms cannot determine how they will be impacted by the Proposed Rules and consequently, foreign firms are being deprived of the opportunity to provide meaningful comment on the Proposed Rules.
-Consequently, foreign firms will be forced to decide-without the benefit of important information-on the appropriate course of action, which may include registering in Canada or ceasing its OTC derivatives operations in Canada.
+Without this critical information, foreign firms are being deprived of the opportunity to provide meaningful comment on the proposed Rules.
+Consequently, foreign firms are being deprived of the opportunity to provide meaningful comment on the appropriate course of action, which may include registering in Canada or ceasing its OTC derivatives operations in Canada.

 We begin our comments with introductory thoughts on the Proposed Rules, followed by our comments that apply to both Proposed Rules and concluding with separate specific comments on each of the Business Conduct Rule and the Registration Rule.
-We also set out in Appendix "A" our responses to certain of the matters relevant to our members that the CSA has requested specific feedback with respect to the Business Conduct Rule and in Appendix "B" our responses to certain of the matters relevant to our members that the CSA has requested specific feedback with respect to the Registration Rule.
+We also set out in Appendix "A" our responses to certain of the matters relevant to our members that the CSA has requested specific feedback with respect to the Business Conduct Rule and in Appendix "B" our responses to certain of the matters relevant to our members that the CSA has requested specific feedback with respect to our members that the CSA has requested specific feedback with respect to our members that the CSA has requested specific feedback with respect to the Registration Rule.